AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/geryon-mpmm.md

     "name": "Teleport"
   - "desc": "Geryon makes one Stinger attack."
-    "name": "Swift Sting (Costs 2 Actions)" "lair_actions":
+    "name": "Swift Sting (Costs 2 Actions)"
-  - "desc": "On initiative count 20 (losing initiative ties), Geryon can take one\
-      \ of the following lair actions; he can't take the same lair action two rounds\
-      \ in a row:"
-    "name": ""
-  - "desc": "- Banish.
-Geryon casts the banishment spell.  \n- Chill Blast.\
-      \ Geryon causes a blast of cold to burst from the ground at a point he can see\
-      \ within 120 feet of him.
-The cold fills a cube, 10 feet on each side, centered\
-      \ on that point.
-Each creature in that area must succeed on a DC 21 Constitution\
-      \ saving throw or take 28 (8d6) cold damage.  \n- Hateful Restraints.\
-      \ Geryon targets one creature he can see within 60 feet of him.
-The target must\
-      \ succeed on a DC 21 Wisdom saving throw or become [restrained](Інструменти\
-      %20ДМ/CLI/rules/conditions.md#Restrained) for 1 minute.
-The target can end the\
-      \ effect on itself if it deals any damage to one or more of its allies.  " "name": ""
-"regional_effects":
-  - "desc": "The region containing Geryon's lair is warped by his magic, creating\
-      \ one or more of the following effects:"
-    "name": ""
-  - "desc": "- Chilling Wind.
-Freezing strong winds howl around the area within\
-      \ 1 mile of the lair.  \n- Enervating Screams.
-Howls and screams fill the\
-      \ air within 1 mile of the lair.
-Any creature that finishes a short or long\
-      \ rest in this area must succeed on a DC 21 Wisdom saving throw or derive no\
-      \ benefit from the rest.  \n- Hellish Doorways.
-Sapient creatures within\
-      \ 1 mile of the lair frequently see shimmering portals leading to places they\
-      \ consider safe.
-Passing through a portal always deposits a traveler somewhere\
-      \ in Stygia.  "
-    "name": ""
-  - "desc": "If Geryon dies, these effects fade over the course of d10 days."
-    "name": ""
 "source":
   - "MPMM"
 "image": "Інструменти%20ДМ/CLI/bestiary/npc/token/geryon-mpmm.webp"